Tchimwa/Routing-with-Azure-Firewall-plus-forced-tunneling/README.md

 ![RoutingWithFW](https://github.com/Tchimwa/Routing-with-Azure-Firewall-plus-forced-tunneling/blob/main/images/RoutingWithAzFW.png)

-This lab consists of 2 different environments which are Onpremises and Azure.
+This lab consists of 2 different environments which are On-premises and Azure.

-From the Onpremises side, we have:
+From the On-premises side, we have:

-- a branch reprensented by the vnet: **VNET-BR01** - **172.16.10.0/24**
+- a branch represented by the vnet: **VNET-BR01** - **172.16.10.0/24**
 - Another branch: **VNET-BR02** - **172.16.20.0/24**
 - VPN appliance Cisco CSR1000v for VNET-BRO1: **BR-01**
 - VPN appliance Cisco CSR1000v for VNET-BRO2:**BR-02**